6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 > - There are no lectures this week (4/29 - 5/2).
 > - [Quiz 2][quizzes] is on **Friday, May 3** during class time (11am in 32-124).
 > - We will have a quiz review session on **Wednesday, May 1** during relecture time (4-6pm in 26-322).
 In the review session we’ll briefly review important concepts from lecture and then go over the Spring 2023 quiz.
 The review session will be recorded.
 > - Solutions for [Miniquiz 6 and 7][miniquizzes] have been posted.
-We'll grade them shortly --- apologies for the current delay in grading.
+> - Grades for Phase 4 have been posted on Gradescope.

 {% include toc.html %}